ZaiKuku/ntu-book/schema_design.md

 In this section, we will discuss the schema design of our database.
 We will also discuss the rationale behind our design choices.

 Our schema consists of 9 tables: `users`, `usedBook`, `purchase`, `purchaseRequest`, `book`, `course`, `courseDept`, `textbook`, `rating`, and `comment`.
 The `users` table stores information about the users of our application.
 The `usedBook` table stores information about the used books that are posted for sale.
 The `purchase` table stores information about the purchase event of a customer purchasing a used book.
 The `purchaseRequest` table stores information about the books that are requested to be purchased.
 The `book` table stores information about all the books in our database.
 The `course` table stores information about all the courses offered by NTU.
 The `courseDept` table stores information about which department a course belongs to.
 The `textbook` table stores information about which books are assigned to which courses.
-The `rating` table stores information about user ratings, and the `comment` table stores user comments.
+The `rating` table stores information about user ratings, and the `comment` table stores user comments for a used book selling post.

 The primary key of `users` is `StudentID`, which is the student ID in NTU.